-The Best CPU Cooler and Fan Buyer’s Guide – Spring 2024
+The Best CPU Cooler and Fan Buyer’s Guide – Fall 2024

 One of the most cost effective and easiest modifications you can make to improve your PC’s performance is to upgrade its cooling.
-This guide lists our favorite coolers at every pricepoint, including two low-profile coolers, four towers, and two liquid models.
+This guide lists our favorite coolers at every pricepoint, including two low-profile coolers, three towers, and three liquid models.
 But we didn’t stop there!
-We also list our favorite thermal paste and the seven best fans on the market, with specific recommendations for cases and coolers.
+We also list our favorite thermal paste and the eight best fans on the market, with specific recommendations for cases and coolers.

 Our Tips on Choosing a CPU Cooler